Skip to content

 Wednesday

 Whenever possible, avoid buying products packed in individual packages.
 Once you start paying attention, you’ll notice the amount of plastic there is.
-Small choices can make the difference.
 For example, buy a carton of yoghurt instead of individually wrapped ones.
 Buy fresh vegetables, instead of those chopped and taped into plastic.
 Use bars of soap and other environmentally friendly packaged products to avoid the overconsumption of bottles.
+Get familiar with forerunners and new innovations like Sulapac that offer plastic-free alternatives and solutions for its customers.

 Thursday

-Revolutionise your grocery shopping.
+Revolutionize your grocery shopping.
 That being said, learn to bring your own shopping bag and whenever you can do the groceries by walking to your nearest shop.
 Those local stores are there to serve you and they need customers too.
+In addition, become mindful of your food waste.
+Do you regularly buy too many yoghurts that end up expiring.
+Every now and then, experiment with new products not by buying more, but rather by mixing the things you would normally buy.
+Try a new local brand.
+Visit a store like Ruohonjuuri to get your shampoos to find inspiration on alternative products you may not even know exist.

 Friday